KamalGalrani/hub/README.md

 ####Example
 YodaQA runs on ``http://localhost:4567/``.
 To run HUB on port 4568 (it must differ from yodaQA's port), run in it's root directory ``gradlew build`` and ``gradlew run -PexecArgs="4568 http://localhost:4567/"``.
 To connect YodaQA-client to HUB add ``?e=http://localhost:4568/`` to the end of url.

+####Traffic info
+You can ask for traffic info in Prague's street by running ``gradlew run_traffic -PexecArgs="[Street name]"`.
+Output will be in the form of JSON array.
+We have only limited number of queries to database, so use it carefully please.

 ##Dialog API
 Dialog API expands YodaQA's API https://github.com/brmson/yodaqa/blob/master/doc/REST-API.md.
 Hub gets request from web client and sends it further to YodaQA with minor changes.
 The list of changes follows.